Jaycar-Electronics/Camping-Power-Meter/README.md

 ![](images/2bitadc.png)

-This is a two bit "analog to digital converter" (ADC) with 4 levels of voltage output, notice that small changes in voltages are completely wiped out, as the AD  doesn't have the resolution to read duch a small change, compared to a 3bit ADC:
+This is a two bit "analog to digital converter" (ADC) with 4 levels of voltage output, notice that small changes in voltages are completely wiped out, as the AD  doesn't have the resolution to read such a small change, compared to a 3bit ADC:

 ![](images/3bitadc.png)

 Now, bigger changes can be tracked with more resolution of bits representing the changes.

 Our ADC has a 10 bit resolution, which is pretty good resolution. with the "clamp" on 1v, we can find that:
-`1V / 1024 values = 0.96765 mV` meaning a value of 1 corresponds to a voltage of 0.97 mV, or if we grace ourselves to round to 1mV, that equates about 100mA of current through the shunt! *(and a maxium of 102.4A, but the shunt couldn't handle that amount of current. this is the difference between practical and theoretical electronics.)*
+`1V / 1024 values = 0.96765 mV` meaning a value of 1 corresponds to a voltage of 0.97 mV, or if we grace ourselves to round to 1mV, that equates about 100mA of current through the shunt! *(and a maximum of 102.4A, but the shunt couldn't handle that amount of current. this is the difference between practical and theoretical electronics.)*

 ###### Putting it all together